-For illustration I’ll imagine you two sitting at breakfast, talking over what to do today, Saturday, your day off.
+For illustration I’ll imagine Nora and Sam sitting at breakfast, talking over what to do today, Saturday, your day off.
 As usual, you have different ideas and you get into it.

-To stop falling into the double-and-nothing, and thus start to free yourself from the undertow, first agree that making things easier for each other is important to you both.
+To stop falling into the double-and-nothing and thus start to free yourself from the undertow, first agree that making things easier for each other is important to you both.
 Then agree to:

 • Focus on one thing at a time, and stop as soon as you are successful.
 Stop!

 • Mark the success somehow (a hug, a toast, a smile, a fist bump).

 • Talk about something else.
 It would be best if you didn't revisit minor slights here and now that might have occured during the resolution of the conflict.
 But this can be hard to follow, so here's the second strategy: you can raise a slight from the previous conflict and the partner owns it without arguing over it.
 Partner's job is to know that your couple conflict quota has already been met, and their job is to soothe you around the slight, not defend it.
 It will help if your partner perceives you calling out the slight in a way that doesn't impugn their character.
 Impugn their character, and a fight will be your reward.

 Here's what that could look like:

 Sam:...so, phew, we figured out what we both want to do.

 Nora: yes.
 But...you called last week a fiasco and I worked so hard on it!